 Pumpkin Pie Smoothie

-- 1 cup dairy free milk
+- ½ cup dairy free milk

-- ½ cup raw zucchini, spiralized
+- ½ cup zucchini, raw and sliced

 - Prepare pumpkin puree.
 Either open a can of unsweetened pumpkin puree, or sweet potato puree, or even butternut squash puree, and measure out 1 cup.

 - Prepare zucchini.
 Wash your zucchini, and chop in slices.
 Don't peel, and freezing it the night before will add more frosty texture.

 - Blend, and taste it.
 If it is too watery, add more yogurt.
 If it is not sweet enough, add a bit more sweetener.
 If it is not spicy enough, add more pumpkin pie spice.½ cup canned pumpkin puree, ½ cup dairy free milk, ½ cup zucchini, raw and sliced, 1 tablespoon pumpkin pie spice, 2 dates, ½ cup yogurt

 - Pour in a tall glass, swirl in some yogurt.
 Top with cinnamon, grated zucchini, a few walnuts and enjoy!
 Don't forget, tastes better with a glass straw!